 In 2005, the Authority reviewed its Solid Waste Management Plan.
 An updated plan was adopted by the Board.
 It was submitted and approved by the DEC in May of 2006.
-The updated solid waste management plan included a 15 year plan which allowed for an increase in permitted tonnage and an enlarged footprint to accommodate the increase in tonnage limits.
-The increase in tonnage was also approved by the DEC in May of 2006.
+The updated, fifteen year solid waste management plan included an increase in permitted tonnage to 125,000 tons of MSW per year and an enlarged footprint to accommodate the increase in tonnage limits.
+The increase in tonnage was approved by the DEC in May of 2006.
 The enlarged footprint was approved and permitted January 28, 2014.

 The Draft Environmental Impact Statement was completed by our consulting engineer and approved by the Authority Board in September 2008.
 The Authority negotiated and finalized a Host Community Benefit Package with the Towns of Constable and Westville.
 The Host Community Benefit Package was adopted in February 2009.
 The Final Environmental Impact Statement was completed in February 2009 and adopted by the Board in March 2009.
-The Authority now has a long term plan which allows for the development of 145 acres of landfill over the next 100 years.
+The Authority Solid Waste Management Plan allows for the development of 145 acres of landfill over the next 100 years.

-The adoption of the final EIS allows us to acquire the properties needed for the development of the footprint and buffer for the landfill.
+The adoption of the final EIS allowed us to acquire the properties needed for the development of the footprint and buffer for the landfill.
 The land acquisition was completed in October 2012.

 The Authority completed the drilling of 12 exploratory borings during January and February 2010.
 This information along with the information from exploratory tests pits completed in the fall of 2010, provided the necessary information to complete the hydro-geologic report.
 In the 2012 fiscal year, the Authority and their consulting engineer finalized the planning for the proposed footprint extension.
 The new landfill footprint will consist of 3 cells of about 8 acres.
 This footprint will provide solid waste capacity for about 20 years.
 The final report was submitted to the DEC in the fall of 2013.
-It was approved and a permit issued for construction of cell five and the future construction of cells 6 and 7.
-Construction of Cell 5 began in April 2014 and is expected to be completed by the fall of 2014.
+It was approved in January 2014.
+A permit was issued for construction of cell five and the future construction of cells 6 and 7.
+Construction of Cell 5 began in April.
+2014.
+The construction was not completed as expected in November 2014.
+Construction is ongoing and is expected to be completed by the fall of 2015.
+The Authority expects to recover all costs associated with this the late delivery of the cell.